James T. Butts Jr.: Mayor of Inglewood

+Under Butts, the city has re-paved more street lanes, miles of roadway, and fixed linear feet of sidewalk than under any previous administration.
+Major corridors, including Century Boulevard, Florence Avenue, and Imperial Highway, some of which had not undergone significant reconstruction for approximately two decades, were also rebuilt.
 According to the Los Angeles Sentinel, Butts was the "driving force" behind a renovation of Inglewood's entertainment venue, The Forum, which was approved by the Inglewood City Council in May 2012.
 As a police officer, Butts worked at Lakers and Kings games at the Forum for almost two decades.
 He is credited with "cutting through bureaucratic red tape" to move the renovation project forward.
 The Forum was re-launched in 2014 with a $100 million renovation.
 Butts was re-elected as mayor in November 2014 with 83 percent of the vote, the largest margin in Inglewood history.
 He was elected to the board of the Los Angeles County Metropolitan Transportation Authority in December 2014, succeeding Santa Monica Mayor Pam O'Connor.

 In August 2015, the city of Inglewood initiated a widely criticized copyright infringement lawsuit against a citizen who was posting negative videos about Butts on YouTube using footage from city council meetings.
 A federal judge dismissed the lawsuit, as California law bars cities from claiming ownership of council videos, criticized the city officials for the apparent attempt to restrict Teixeira’s political speech and ordered the city to pay more than $117,000 for Teixeira's legal fees.

+During his tenure, Inglewood was selected as the host city for Super Bowl LXI in 2027 and for the opening and closing ceremonies of the 2028 Summer Olympics.
+The city has also continued to attract major concerts at The Forum, while the Hollywood Park development has undergone significant redevelopment into a mixed-use complex featuring high-end housing and retail.
+Butts played a key role in advancing these projects.